Projects in ERPLY Books

 This guide to show the possibilities of using projects in ERPLY Books.
 A project is just a feature, a parameter that works across all the modules in ERPLY Books.
 It doesn’t have to be a warehouse, it can also be an individual employee, a group of people, a car, a product, a city etc. It’s also possible to use hierarchy between projects – the Main Project option unites others under it.

 To begin with, there are so many options what you can do with projects in ERPLY Books.
 For example, you can assign different projects to an invoice at the same time.
 You can also view a variety of reports according to the selected project(s) and authorize employees to only see the data assigned to them by a project.

 In addition, the overall page for adding, modifying and viewing projects is located under “Settings” > “Initial Data” > “Projects”.

 1. Project on invoices

-The cell for adding projects on invoices is located as the last cell on the Article row (as shown on the image below).
+The cell for adding a project on invoices is located as the last cell on the Article row (as shown on the image below).

 Example: Your company buys office supplies only for the Tallinn department.
 You’ll have to fill in all the required fields on the invoice and select Tallinn from the project cell.
-Then this invoice will be linked with Your company’s Tallinn department.
+Then the software will link this invoice with Your company’s Tallinn department.